 This will depend on the number of items being tested and how accessible they are.
-A typical workstation with printer and extension lead will take 10 minutes to test.
-At APF we can conduct out of hours testing for no extra cost to reduce your downtime impact on your business.
+A typical workstation with printer and extension lead will take approximately 10 minutes to test.
+At APF we can conduct out of hours testing at no extra cost to reduce downtime and disruption.

 What happens if an item fails?

 Most common failures are found on the visual check (wrong fuse, blown fuse or wires damaged).
 Minor repairs will be carried out at the time of testing (with agreement of client).
-Faults that cannot be repaired, the item will be taken out of service and will be visual tagged and recorded as failed.
+In the case of faults that cannot be repaired, the item will be taken out of service and will be visual tagged and recorded as failed.